banjo/scive/README.md

 scive create
 ```

 Follow the interactive prompts to set up your custom template.
 You can add multiple files with custom names and content.
 Use `handlebars` to add dynamic content to your templates.
-There are two ways to add content:
+There are three ways to add content:

 ### Add files manually - the wizard will guide you through the process.